miladvafaieenezhad/msvsdwcomp/week 2/Readme.md

 The video for this section can be found [here](https://onedrive.live.com/?authkey=%21ANgZedkxG5nArLI&id=E0E9B5EEF85B162E%2198904&cid=E0E9B5EEF85B162E&parId=root&parQt=sharedby&parCid=60A96227DD109893&o=OneUp) and the repository [here](https://github.com/rakshit-23/OpenFASOC).

-### Rerun the Temperature Sensor Generator in OpenFASoC
+## Rerun the Temperature Sensor Generator in OpenFASoC

+### Circuit structure

 The paper related to Temperature Sensor Generator can be found [here](https://ieeexplore.ieee.org/document/9816083/authors#authors).

-The circuit consists of a ring oscillator whose frequency is controlled by the voltage drop over a MOSFET operating in subthreshold regime, where its dependency on temperature is exponential
+The circuit consists of a ring oscillator whose frequency is controlled by the voltage drop over a MOSFET operating in subthreshold regime, where its dependency on temperature is exponential.
+The image below shows the circuit.

 ![Untitled](https://user-images.githubusercontent.com/38715276/221111085-9e9b414a-aa25-4086-a004-b180923c0d78.png)